AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-28-nfts-are-a-problem.md

   What do you get if you "buy" my Tweet?
 You didn't write it - so you don't have copyright.
 You don't get an exclusive use of it.
 And anyone can make their own copy of it!
 {% endquote %}

-It's true that NFTs make it easier for artists to promote their work to willing buyers.
+It's true that NFTs make it easier for artists to monetize their own work.
 But NFTs are also threatening to rob those very same content creators of their intellectual property rights.
-Because unless you sell your work as an NFT yourself, someone else might beat you to it.
+Because unless you sell your work as an NFT, someone else may very well beat you to it.

 {% quote "Non-fungible tokens are revolutionising the art world – and art theft", "https://www.theguardian.com/technology/2021/mar/12/non-fungible-tokens-revolutionising-art-world-theft" %}
   [W]hile the very technology of NFTs prevents them from being duplicated without permission, there’s nothing inherent to the sector that controls who can make an NFT in the first place – a fact that has caused dismay to some artists, who have found their work ending up in the “control” of people who had nothing to do with its creation.
 {% endquote %}

-There are countless other stories out there about people selling NFTs of artwork they don't own:
+Digital art is trivial to steal, especially in a world where bots can already [put your artwork on a shirt and sell it](https://twitter.com/robschamberger/status/1201256862068494337).
+NFTs only make it easier to profit off of other people's hard work.
+There are countless stories about scammers selling NFTs of artwork that they don't own:

 - [NFT Mania Is Here, And So Are the Scammers](https://www.theverge.com/2021/3/20/22334527/nft-scams-artists-opensea-rarible-marble-cards-fraud-art)
 - [People Are Stealing Art and Turning It Into NFTs](https://www.vice.com/en/article/n7vxe7/people-are-stealing-art-and-turning-it-into-nfts)
 - [NFTs are generating huge paydays for some artists, others feel under siege](https://www.polygon.com/22327806/nft-artists-online-theft-non-fungible-token)

-This is troubling because NFTs are supposed to be verifiable tokens of ownership.
-But if the original transaction was *fraudulent to begin with*, this raises an important question: What is the value of an NFT if it could represent something that wasn't for sale in the first place?
+This **completely undermines the value of NFTs** because they're supposed to be verifiable tokens of ownership.
+But if the original transaction was *fraudulent to begin with*, this raises an important question: What is the utility of an NFT if it could represent something that wasn't for sale in the first place?

 #### NFTs Enable Money Laundering